 Apply for a Federal Pell Grant

-In order to be considered for any federal financial aid, including Pell Grant, North Central Michigan College (NCMC) requires that all U.S. citizens and permanent residents complete the FAFSA (Free Application for Federal Student Aid).
-You will need to enter North Central Michigan College’s school code: 002299.
+In order to be considered for any federal financial aid, including Pell Grant, The Young Americans College of the Performing Arts requires that all U.S. citizens and permanent residents complete the FAFSA (Free Application for Federal Student Aid).

 The FAFSA process is easy, just apply for an FSA ID and complete the FAFSA to receive your Pell Grant Award Notification.

 Stafford loans are educational loans that need to be repaid.
 Loans are guaranteed by the federal government and funded through the U.S. Department of Education.
 Students must file a FAFSA form to participate in federal loan programs.

 Here are some additional options to consider.

 Grants and scholarships are awards that are merit and/or need-based, and which do not need to be repaid.
 Students who are accepted to The Young Americans can apply for a Young Americans Board of Directors Scholarship.
 YA Scholarships may be awarded based upon a mix of criteria including financial need, audition presentation, program of study, growth potential, and personal letters of recommendation.